 - 1) Establishment of an independent research program.
 In this case, independent and continuous external funding; high-quality senior-author publications; and evidence of national recognition are required. - 2) Significant contributions to and evidence of impact on an established research program.
-Although the candidate may not be

-Principal Investigator on an externally funded grant, he or she must be an essential member of the team.
-In this case, high-quality publications, including senior author publications, and evidence of national recognition are required.
+Although the candidate may not be Principal Investigator on an externally funded grant, he or she must be an essential member of the team.
+In this case, evidence of national recognition is still required including high-quality senior-author publications, invited seminars and service as a reviewer or consultant.